EMPTYVOID-DEV/SvelteDocsMaker/README.md

 ## Contributing

 Contributions to the sveltedocsmaker are welcome!
 Feel free to submit pull requests for new features, bug fixes, or improvements. for changes on master branch create a [changeset](https://github.com/changesets/changesets) if you want the the pull request to create new version.

 ## License

-The Split Stack CLI Tool is open-source software licensed under the [MIT License](https://opensource.org/licenses/MIT).
+Sveltedocsmaker is open-source software licensed under the [MIT License](https://opensource.org/licenses/MIT).

----

-Happy coding with the Split Stack CLI Tool!
-If you encounter any issues or have questions, please don't hesitate to reach out to our community for support.
+---.